ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/DNSSEC.md

     - RRSig of above record set (signed with example zone **PvtZSK**)

 9. The recursive resolver:
-    - Verify the example zone DNSKey RRSet by successfully decrypting the RRSet's RRSig using the example **PubKSK**.
+    - Verifies the example zone DNSKey RRSet by successfully decrypting the RRSet's RRSig using the example **PubKSK**.
     - The example zone A records by successfully decrypting the RRSet's RRSig using the example zone's **PubZSK**
-    - Verify the zone by comparing the hash values of example zone's **PubKSK** from the example zone with the previously obtained DS record for the example zone from the fr zone
+    - Verifies the zone by comparing the hash values of example zone's **PubKSK** from the example zone with the previously obtained DS record for the example zone from the fr zone

 10. The recursive resolver responds to the original client with the IP address of example.fr

-DNSSEC Signed ROOT by July 1, 2010 making DNSSEC usable

 ### &#8592; [2.
 Domain Name System](DNS.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Main Menu](README.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [4.
 DANE](DANE.md) &#8594;